actix/actix-web/guide/src/qs_5.md

 The way that *actix* does this is very simple.
 When a request enters the system, for each resource configuration declaration present in the system, actix checks the request's path against the pattern declared.
-This checking happens in the order that the routes were declared via `Application::resource()` method.
+This checking happens in the order that the routes were declared via `App::resource()` method.
 If resource can not be found, the *default resource* is used as the matched resource.

 When a route configuration is declared, it may contain route predicate arguments.
 All route